vdua/nedbank/README.md

 ### Note on LESS usage and Franklin Local Development

- The `npm run up` will parse the `styles` and `blocks` directory for any `.less` files.
+ The `npm run hlx` will parse the `styles` and `blocks` directory for any `.less` files.
 Files that are found will be compiled to css and saved in the same location and name with a `.css` extension.
 It will then continue to watch for changes to `.less` files and will compile to their associated CSS files on changes.

 Examples:
   - `{repo}/blocks/header/header.less` will compile to `{repo}/blocks/header/header.css`
   - `{repo}/styles/style.less` will compile to `{repo}/styles/styles.css`

-As both `less-compile.js` and `hlx up` are watching for changes, changes made to your less files while using the `rpm run up` command will be reflected automatically in your localhost.
+As both `less-watch-compile` and `hlx up` are watching for changes, changes made to your less files while using the `npm run hlx` command will be reflected automatically in your localhost.

 Note that using only the `hlx up` command will not trigger updates on-change for less files.